williamhbell/LeCroyScopeDAQ/README.md

 * -p <string> to override the default control/settings.txt parameters file name

 Run modes:
-* 0 - read scope traces, decode them and write the data as a ROOT TTree.
+* 0 - read oscilloscope traces, decode them and write the data as a ROOT TTree.
-* 1 - read scope traces and write them in the binary data format
+* 1 - read oscilloscope traces and write them in the binary data format
 * 2 - read the binary data format and write out a ROOT TTree.
-In this mode the data is read from the input files, rather than from the scope.
+In this mode the data is read from the input files, rather than from the oscilloscope.